 - I cooked the vegan ramen broth for 20 minutes.
-If you want an intense flavor and got more time, you could even double the cooking time.
+If you want an even more intense flavor and you've got more time, you could even double the cooking time.

-- I decided to blend about half of the cooked shiitake mushroom with the broth to give this vegan ramen even more flavor.
-You could, however, also skip this step and cut all of the shiitake mushrooms into strips.
+- I decided to blend about half of the cooked shiitake mushroom with the broth to give the ramen even more flavor.
+However, you could also skip this step and cut all of the shiitake mushrooms into strips.

 - Make sure to use a good vegetable broth for this soup.
 I usually use a store-bought organic vegetable broth.
-However, you could also make it from scratch.
+If you want you could also make it from scratch.

 - You need dried shiitake mushrooms for this recipe.
-Please don't replace them with fresh ones.
+Don't replace them with fresh ones.